OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/azure-resource-manager/managed-application-microsoft-compute-credentialscombo.md

   "constraints": {
     "required": true,
     "customPasswordRegex": "^(?=.*[A-Za-z])(?=.*\\d)[A-Za-z\\d]{8,}$",
-    "customValidationMessage": "hello password must contain at least 8 characters, with at least 1 letter and 1 number."
+    "customValidationMessage": "The password must contain at least 8 characters, with at least 1 letter and 1 number."
   },
   "options": {
     "hideConfirmation": false